 IDFG gave an update on the Priest Lake studies at the September 17, 2015 board meeting.
 Please click here to see that PowerPoint presentation.

-Pend Oreille: The Commission has been a long supported of the lake trout supression efforts on Lake Pend Oreille including the bounty program in regard to its potential to reduce the predator trout, thus relieving the burden and threats to kokanee and bull trout.
+Pend Oreille: The Commission has been a long supporter of the lake trout suppression efforts on Lake Pend Oreille, including the bounty program, in regard to its potential to reduce the predator trout, relieving the burden and threats to kokanee and bull trout.